structurizr/dsl/docs/language-reference.md

 - [properties](#properties)
 - [perspectives](#perspectives)

-## tags
+### tags

-`tags` is used to adds tags to an element or relationship.
+`tags` is used to add tags to an element or relationship.
 Tags can be specified comma separated, or individually.

 ```
 tags "Tag 1"